 So what could we get up to?
-It took me a while to come up with an itinerary fit for a demonic skull but then I realised: what better way to make this ex-pirate feel at ease and give him a day of fun than by taking him somewhere close to the sea.
-The cost is only ten-minutes away from where my other-half and I live and it’s the perfect place for spending a few hours, so we could invite Murray over for fairground rides, ice-cream and arcade games by the seaside.
+It took me a while to come up with an itinerary fit for a demonic skull but then I realised: what better way to make this ex-pirate feel at ease and give him a day of fun than by taking him somewhere close to the salty sea.
+The coast is only ten-minutes away from where my other-half and I live and it’s the perfect place for spending a few hours, so we could invite Murray over for fairground rides, chips in newspaper, ice-cream and arcade games by the seaside.

 You might think we’d encounter a few difficulties with the first of those, seeing as most attractions have a ‘you must be this tall to ride’ sign waiting at their entrance.
 But there’s one we should be able to sneak him onto without too much trouble as it would be the perfect setting for him.
 Not only could we disguise Murray among the other skulls in the ghost train, we’d help him live out his dream of conquering the land of the living by giving him the opportunity to scare the other riders silly.